ImperialCollegeLondon/rcds_intro_cpp/Chapter6/README.md

 We should get the solution: *x* = 19, *y* = –14, *z* = –4.

-## Exercise 4 - Rectilinear movement
+## Advanced - Rectilinear movement

 Write a C++ program that reads space and time coordinates of a falling particle from a file, computes the instant velocity for each measurement and the mean velocity, its standard deviation, the minimum and maximum values